Link copied!

 Then add scenario triggers.
 Multi-year commits.
 Security audits.
 Executive sponsor risk.
 Competitive displacements.
 If X happens, escalate.
 If not, close it.

-“Founders transition through three leadership stages: doer ($0-3M), manager ($3-10M), and leader ($10M+), with most stalling at the doer-to-manager shift.” — Ken Lundin.
-“According to Ken Lundin, structured leadership development programs for growth-stage founders deliver a 4:1 ROI within 18 months, as measured by revenue per employee and founder time allocation.”
-Most of that ROI comes from getting decision frameworks out of your head.
-Into a system your team can execute without texting you at 9 PM.
+According to Harvard Business Review’s research on founder transitions, founders move through three leadership stages: doer ($0-3M), manager ($3-10M), and leader ($10M+), with 64% stalling at the doer-to-manager shift.
+Most of that stall comes from not having decision frameworks out of your head and into a system your team can execute without texting you at 9 PM.

 With the system mapped and transfer frameworks in place, the remaining questions usually fall into a few predictable buckets.